twmht/PVANet-FACE/README.md

 If you find PVANET useful in your research, please consider citing:

     @article{KimKH2016arXivPVANET,
-        author = {Yeongjae Cheon and Sanghoon Hong and Kye-Hyeon Kim and Minje Park and Byungseok Roh}, title = {{PVANET}: Deep but Lightweight Neural Networks for Real-time Object Detection}, journal = {arXiv preprint arXiv:1608.08021},
+        author = {Kye-Hyeon Kim and Sanghoon Hong and Byungseok Roh and Yeongjae Cheon and Minje Park}, title = {{PVANET}: Deep but Lightweight Neural Networks for Real-time Object Detection}, journal = {arXiv preprint arXiv:1608.08021},
         year = {2016}